seth586/guides/FreeNAS/freenas_6_rtl.md

 Its been my experience that RTL will hang with the spinning animation, especially after unlocking the wallet, just close the browser window and open a new window and it should go away.

-### Quick brief on lightning channels...
+### Fund your wallet
-Play around with the interface.
-You can either configure `lnd` to run on [autopilot](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf), or make connections yourself.
 LND has its own layer 1 wallet, Click `LND Wallet`, select an `Address Type`, and click `Generate Address`.
 This wallet will need funds sent to it to create lightning channels.
 Wait for your transaction to confirm...

 ### Add a Peer
 This step does not commit funds, it just makes a conneciton to the network.